CityofToronto/bdit_data-sources/volumes/miovision/api/tmc_crosswalk_puller/readme.md

 end_time=end_date.astimezone(pytz.timezone('US/Eastern'))
 ```

 Parses out the start and end times from the `time_range.txt` file.
-It also assigns a timezone (EST/EDT).
-Input dates are based EST/EDT dates. `start_date` and `end_date` will be used later for the logger file.
+It also assigns a timezone (EST/EDT) and times to the date.
+Input dates in `time_range.txt` are based EST/EDT dates. `start_date` and `end_date` will be used later for the logger file.

 ```python
 with open('study_id_logger.csv', 'r') as study_id_logger: